 Runner Up: Canon R5

-Always a bridesmaid… Canon’s strong suit has always been its usability and impeccable colors.
+Another bridesmaid… Canon’s strong suit has always been its usability and impeccable colors.
 The Canon R5 builds on that legacy and adds insanely fast and accurate autofocus, a robust sensor with 45 megapixels, offering eye popping detail and significant cropping options.

 However, Canon’s dynamic range makes it less impressive in low light if you need to use high ISOs.
 Additionally after 5 years the RF lens line-up still offers limited budget friendly options and nearly no third-party lens options.